ddnexus/elastics-doc/source/doc/4-flex-model/4-Modules/1-Flex::ModelSyncer.md

 end
 {% endhighlight %}

-That means that besides to syncing it`self`, Flex will also sync the `:parent` parent record.
+That means that besides syncing `self`, Flex will also sync the `:parent` parent record.

 ## Propagation